Papercutting

-Papercutting or paper cutting is the art of paper designs.
-Art has evolved all over the world to adapt to different cultural styles.
+Papercutting or paper cutting is the art of paper designs that has evolved all over the world to adapt to different cultural styles.
 One traditional distinction most styles share is that the designs are cut from a single sheet of paper as opposed to multiple adjoining sheets as in collage.

 History

-Paper cut art appeared during the Han dynasty in 4th century AD after the Chinese official, Cai Lun invented paper in 105 AD.
-The oldest surviving paper cut out is a symmetrical circle from the 6th-century Six Dynasties period found in Xinjiang China.
+Paper-cut art appeared during the Jin dynasty in 4th century AD, after the Chinese official Cai Lun invented paper in 105 AD.
+The oldest surviving paper cutout is a symmetrical circle from the 6th-century Six Dynasties period, found in Xinjiang, China.
 Papercutting continued to be practiced during the Song and Tang dynasties as a popular form of decorative art.

-By the eighth or ninth century papercutting appeared in West Asia and in Turkey in the 16th century.
-The knowledge of papermaking did not reach Europe until the 13th century so papercutting could only have arrived after that.
-In Switzerland and Germany for example it was not until the 16th century that papercut art or scherenschnitte was established (see also silhouette).
+By the eighth or ninth century papercutting appeared in West Asia, in Europe it appeared after the 13th century – even as late as the 16th century (with Swiss and German scherenschnitte; see also Silhouette) – and it appeared in Turkey in the 16th century as well.

 Chinese

-Jianzhi (剪紙) is a traditional style of papercutting in China, and it originated from cutting patterns for rich Chinese embroideries and later developed into a folk art in itself.
+Jianzhi (Chinese: 剪紙, pinyin: jiǎnzhǐ) is a traditional style of papercutting in China, and it originated from cutting patterns for rich Chinese embroideries and later developed into a folk art in itself.
 Jianzhi has been practised in China since at least the 6th century AD.
 Jianzhi has a number of distinct uses in Chinese culture, almost all of which are for health, prosperity or decorative purposes.
 Red is the most commonly used colour.
 Jianzhi cuttings often have a heavy emphasis on Chinese characters symbolizing the Chinese zodiac animals.
 It is included in the UNESCO Intangible Cultural Heritage Lists, which was created in 2009.
 The Chinese papercutting was recognized and listed because it has a history of more than 1500 years, and it represents cultural values of the people throughout China.
-In China, there is also the movie Songs of War which was made with a particular style of animation on the app called Blender.

 Modern paper cutting has developed into a commercial industry.
 Papercutting remains popular in contemporary China, especially during special events like the Chinese New Year or weddings.